 Migraines are usually very painful and can be accompanied by an ‘aura’ or nausea.
 Learn how to prevent, and treat, migraines.

 Opioid withdrawal symptoms

 Withdrawal symptoms, such as nausea and anxiety, can occur if you stop taking an opioid medicine suddenly.
 Reducing the dosage slowly and carefully is key.

 There are many causes of vomiting, including gastroenteritis, pregnancy, migraine, appendicitis, labyrinthitis.
 Find out what can cause vomiting.

 Vertigo is a sensation of movement or spinning, tilting or swaying when your body is not actually moving.
-Treatment depends on what's causing it.
+Learn about the symptoms and treatments.

 Pesticides are used to prevent, destroy, or reduce the spread of pests.
 It is important that pesticides are only used when necessary, and in accordance with the directions on the label.